 Disclosure of wage / salary range by employer

 Washington state requires employers to disclose the salary range for an open position.
-This disclosure aims to minimize employee pay inequity and is specifically directed toward helping women.
+The goal of this disclosure is to minimize employee pay inequity and specifically directed toward helping women.
 I suspect the trend will continue throughout the rest of the states.

 Even if your state does not have pay transparency, your manager and HR department use some version of a salary band to determine your compensation.
 For most states, these bands are “confidential.”